-(5) To make the public aware of the services of the Child Advocate and the Commission, its purpose, and how it can be contacted;
+(5) Make the public aware of the services of the Child Advocate and the Commission, its purpose, and how it can be contacted.

-(6) To apply for and accept grants, gifts and bequests of funds from other state, federal and interstate agencies, as well as from private firms, individuals and foundations, for the purpose of carrying out the Commission's lawful responsibilities.
+(6) Apply for and accept grants, gifts, and bequests of funds from other state, federal, and interstate agencies, as well as from private firms, individuals, and foundations, for the purpose of carrying out the Commission's lawful responsibilities.
 The funds must be deposited with the State Treasurer in a restricted receipt account established to permit funds to be expended in accordance with the provision of the grant, gift, or bequest.

 (7) Examine policies and procedures and evaluate the effectiveness of the child protection system, specifically the respective roles of the Division, the Attorney General's Office, the courts, the medical community, and law-enforcement agencies.

 (8) Review and make recommendations concerning investigative procedures and emergency responses pursuant to this chapter.

 (9) Develop and provide quality training to Division staff, Deputy Attorneys General, law-enforcement officers, the medical community, family court personnel, Court Appointed Special Advocate volunteers, educators, day care providers, and others on the various standards, criteria, and investigative technology used in these cases.

 (10) Submit an annual report analyzing the work of the office that shall be included in the Commission's annual report.

 (12) Serve as the Executive Director of the Commission.